bvibber/ogv.js/readme.md

 Building with the new [LLVM backend 'fastcomp'](https://github.com/kripken/emscripten/wiki/LLVM-Backend) seems to avoid hitting the iOS JIT bug while retaining full relooper performance.

+## Crossbridge issues

+Crossbridge compiles hella slow, especially on the configure scripts.

+Have not yet tested using Crossbridge on Linux (only on Mac).

+Have not yet attempted link-time optimizations on the Flash build.

 ## Upstream library notes

 We've experimented with tremor (libivorbis), an integer-only variant of libvorbis.
 This actually does *not* decode faster, but does save about 200kb off our generated JavaScript, presumably thanks to not including an encoder in the library.
 However on slow devices like iPod Touch 5th-generation, it makes a significant negative impact on the decode time so we've gone back to libvorbis.